GaloisInc/BESSPIN-Tool-Suite/README.md

 - To add a configuration option, you have to update the json dictionary in `fett/base/utils/configData.json`.
 - To add/change a system setting, you have to update the json dictionary in `fett/base/utils/setupEnv.json`.

+## CWE Evaluation Mode (Testgen) ##

+Instructions for running the FETT tool in CWE evaluation mode can be found here: [docs/evaluateSecurityTestsMode.md](docs/evaluateSecurityTestsMode.md).